Resource Teacher: Summer Roark

 Anatomy and Physiology (1 credit; Prerequisites: Biology and either Chemistry [may be taken concurrently] or teacher recommendation) — This course includes a study of structures, functions, and causes and cures of dysfunctions of the major systems of the human body.
 Career opportunities in medicine related fields are examined.
 The course is intended for advanced students who wish to study how the human body works in greater detail than offered in his/her biology course.
 The first semester covers cell specialization, the skeletal, muscular, integumentary, and nervous systems, the sense organs, and food chemistry.
 Semester two topics include the digestive, respiratory, circulatory, excretory, endocrine, and reproductive systems, and heredity.
 Dissection is required.

-Biology (1 credit; fulfills the biology requirement; may also be taken at the honors level; Matter and Energy is highly recommended course to precede this course) — This course emphasizes the study of living things through laboratory experiences and investigative techniques.
+Biology (1 credit; fulfills the biology requirement; may also be taken at the honors level; Physical Science is highly recommended course to precede this course) — This course emphasizes the study of living things through laboratory experiences and investigative techniques.
 Biology includes the topics of ecology, cytology, reproduction, genetics, scientific evolution, and taxonomy.
 Attention is given to pertinent social issues and career opportunities related to the biological sciences.
 Biology students are required to take the State High School Assessment at the end of their second semester of study.

 A.P.
 Biology (2 credits; double-period course; Prerequisites: Biology and either Chemistry [may be taken concurrently] or teacher recommendation) — A.P.
 Biology is an elective course for students with a special interest in and high motivation for an in-depth study of the biological sciences.
 For all topics, the emphasis is on laboratory investigation.
 The course builds on the concepts covered in the student's previous Biology course, with greater detail in content and with additional topics and laboratory investigations.
 A student may elect to take the Advanced Placement Biology Examination and may qualify for college placement.
 First semester topics include the unity of life, cellular energetics, and genetics.
 Second semester includes the diversity of life, scientific evolution, ecology, and behavior.
 An opportunity is provided for an independent research project.

-Chemistry (1 credit; fulfills the physical science requirement; may also be taken at the honors level; Prerequisites: Algebra II [may be taken concurrently]; Matter and Energy is also highly recommended) — Chemistry emphasizes a laboratory approach to problem solving as well as imparting a body of basic knowledge.
+Chemistry (1 credit; fulfills the physical science requirement; may also be taken at the honors level; Prerequisites: Algebra II [may be taken concurrently]; Physical Science is also highly recommended) — Chemistry emphasizes a laboratory approach to problem solving as well as imparting a body of basic knowledge.
 First semester topics include classification and organization of matter; atomic theory and periodicity; mole concept; heat and molecular motion; and chemical bonds and the properties of matter.
 Second semester moves on to thermodynamics; reaction kinetics; equilibrium systems; solutions and solubility; and acids, bases, and salts.
 Optional topics include nuclear chemistry, organic chemistry, oxidation-reduction, and electrochemistry.

 A.P.
 Chemistry (2 credits; double-period course; Prerequisite: Chemistry) — A.P.
 Chemistry are designed for highly motivated students who wish to achieve additional skills to ensure greater success in first-year chemistry at the college level.
 Students may elect to take the Advanced Placement Chemistry Examination and may qualify for college placement in chemistry.
 The course emphasizes problem solving, laboratory and organizational skills, independent study habits, and self-discipline while engaged in chemical investigations.
 The first semester includes atomic theory, chemical bonding, phases of matter, and solutions.
 The second semester includes types of reactions, equilibrium, reaction kinetics, and thermodynamics.
 During both semesters, there is an emphasis on statistical treatment of data and laboratory methods.